MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

 By default the :class:`~ospgrillage.osp_grillage.OpsGrillage` object creates a 2-D grillage model that exist in the 3-D model space.
 The model has 6 degrees-of-freedom at each nodes.
 The grillage model plane lies in the x-z plane of the coordinate system.
-For a 2-D model space, the model plane is the x-y plane.
+For a 2-D model, the model plane is the x-y plane.

-Development for 1-D models in 2-D space is yet to complete but we welcome any pull request for it.
+Development for 1-D models in 2-D space is yet to complete in release 0.1.0 but we welcome any pull request for it.

 Coordinate system
 ---------------------